marwanzayed-coder/quran/README.md

 - There is an extension for the Google browser that you can add in this way
 1. Enter [Here](https://github.com/marwanzayed-coder/quran-extension)
 2. Then click on code and then Download ZIP
+3. Then decompress the file
-3. Then go to the settings of your browser, then choose Extensions
+4. Then go to the settings of your browser, then choose Extensions
-4. Activate Developer mode
+5. Activate Developer mode
-5. Then click on Load unpacked
+6. Then click on Load unpacked
-6. Then choose the folder you downloaded
+7. Then choose the folder you downloaded

 ## Tech Stack